AstroMined/debtonator/docs/adr/backend/016-account-type-expansion.md

 These test data generators will support our "real objects" testing philosophy while leveraging the existing infrastructure.

-## Implementation Plan
+## Timeline

-We recommend implementing this design in the following phases, each with its own detailed ADR:
+We will implement this architecture in the following phases, each with its own detailed ADR:

 ### Phase 1: Core Architecture (This ADR-016)

 - Define the polymorphic model structure
 - Establish the Account Type Registry
 - Create base schema architecture